espressif/developer-portal/content/blog/october-2019/index.md

 The ThingPulse IoT workshops will cover topics such as:

-- [Wi-Fi Weather Station with ESP8266 and Arduino IDE](https://thingpulse.com/workshop-registration/?workshop=Classic+Weather+Station&date=2019-11-16)__(November 16th, 2019)__ This session is aimed at Arduino and ESP8266 beginners with affinity for technology and computer science.
+- Wi-Fi Weather Station with ESP8266 and Arduino IDE __(November 16th, 2019)__ This session is aimed at Arduino and ESP8266 beginners with affinity for technology and computer science.
-- [Build and Program a Color Weather Station with ESP8266 and Arduino IDE](https://thingpulse.com/workshop-registration/?workshop=Color+Weather+Station&date=2019-11-30)__(November 30th, 2019)__ Participants will be shown how to solder and then program a weather station with a fancy color touch display.
+- Build and Program a Color Weather Station with ESP8266 and Arduino IDE __(November 30th, 2019)__ Participants will be shown how to solder and then program a weather station with a fancy color touch display.
-- [“You’ve got Mail” — Advanced IoT with ESP32 and Platform IO](https://thingpulse.com/workshop-registration/?workshop=Advanded+IoT&date=2020-01-15)__(January 15th, 2020)__ Attendees will learn about ESP32 features and quirks, as well as how to build a mailbox-to-push-notification sensing device.
+- “You’ve got Mail” — Advanced IoT with ESP32 and Platform IO __(January 15th, 2020)__ Attendees will learn about ESP32 features and quirks, as well as how to build a mailbox-to-push-notification sensing device.

 So, do you -or someone you know- want to learn more about IoT, but don’t know where to start from?
 Then, the ThingPulse IoT workshops are for you, because they are all about learning, sharing and a having a good time!
-All you need to do is register [here](https://thingpulse.com/iot-workshops/).
 Places are limited and filling up quickly.
 So, hurry up!

 Other topics you can read in this month’s newsletter include: